Travel Restrictions and visa requirements

 Although Affordable World’s national guides will be happy to assist you with any shopping requests, Affordable World does not assume responsibility for any items purchased at shops while on tour.
 You are never required to purchase any items while on tour and thus must be responsible for your own purchases.
 Any after sales correspondence must be between the passenger and the shop in question.

 NATIONAL HOLIDAYS AND FESTIVALS

-o Chinese Lunar New Year and Spring Festival – 1 st day of the 1st lunar month
+- Chinese Lunar New Year and Spring Festival – 1st day of the 1st lunar month

 Being a small Island Nation, Taiwan’s climate does not vary drastically from region to region.
 Taiwan has a subtropical climate.
 Summers are hot and humid while winters can be cool and damp.
 The rainy season usually occurs late summer to mid-autumn.

-China has 28 provinces and 28 major dialects; the official language is Mandarin.
+Mandarin is the official national language and is spoken by the vast majority of the population of Taiwan.
 To make your trip more interesting and rewarding, we have included a list of the most useful phrases in Mandarin.

 For detailed Taiwan travel guides & maps please visit: http://eng.taiwan.net.tw/